Have you ever used Undo or Redo when working on something?

 Onwards!

-At some point in your life, I am pretty sure you have seen a stack of things arranged on top of each other...such as these pancakes:
+At some point in our lives, we have almost certainly seen a stack of things arranged on top of each other...such as these pancakes:

-The thing about stacks of things is that you always add items to the top.
-You remove items from the top as well:
+The thing about stacks of things is that we always add items to the top.
+We remove items from the top as well:

 This concept applies to things in the computer world as well.
-The stack is a well known data structure you will frequently encounter where, just like our pancakes, you keep adding data sequentially:
+The stack is a well known data structure we will frequently encounter where, just like our pancakes, we keep adding data sequentially:

-You remove the data from the end of your stack in the same order you added them:
+We remove the data from the end of our stack in the same order we added them in:

 In computer speak, this is known as a Last In First Out system - more commonly abbreviated as LIFO.
-The data that you end up accessing (aka removing) is the last one you added.
+The data that we end up accessing (or removing) is the last one we added.
 That's really all there is to knowing about stacks, at least conceptually.

 class Stack {